 Kids at schools involved in Fresh Tastes might be learning about growing fresh fruit and vegies in their school garden through the Growing Food action area of Fresh Tastes.
 They might be setting up their school garden to be used more widely across the school and in the classroom.

-To find out more about what your child is learning at school and to continue the learning at home, check out the useful resources below!
+To find out more about what your child is learning at school and to continue the learning at home, check out the video and useful resources below!

 Useful resources for home